-By October 2020, to anyone who was following the events in Ethiopia and Eritrea, it was clear that the Troika was deliberating to invade and conquer the Tigray people and their region by November 3 or the 4th of 2020.
+By October 2020, it was clear to anyone following the events in Ethiopia and Eritrea that the Troika was deliberating to invade and conquer the Tigray people by November 3, 2020, or November 4, 2020.

-The reason those dates were important was this: During the months that led to the U.S. presidential election, many analysts, pundits, and pollsters were speculating of a contested election, which would be followed with calls for recounts, demonstrations, and that the U.S. might not even be able to swear in a president on January 20, 2021.
-So the Troika concluded the Trump Administration would be in disarray and in a fight for its life and that Ethiopia’s problem would be the furthest from its mind.
-They figured they could finish off the TPLF and the Tigrayan people, and they could do so by waging the war in total darkness, by cutting off all forms of communications, and by denying Eritrea’s participation in the war.
-However, they wanted a pretext, and they want to blame the TPLF for firing the first shot.
+The reason those dates were important was this: During the months that led to the U.S. presidential election, many analysts, pundits, and pollsters were speculating of a contested election, which would lead to calls for recounts, demonstrations, and that the U.S. might not even be able to swear in a president on January 20, 2021.
+So the Troika concluded the Trump Administration would be in disarray and a fight for its life and that Ethiopia’s problem would be the furthest from its mind.
+They figured they could finish off the TPLF and the Tigrayan people.
+And that they could do so by waging their war in total darkness, cutting off all forms of communication, and denying Eritrea’s participation in the war.
+However, they wanted a pretext to blame the TPLF for firing the first shot.

 On November 14, 2020, the A.P. quoted Sekoutoure Getachew (TPLF) as saying, “…. pre-emptive strikes were carried out in self-defense against the Ethiopian army’s Northern Command, calling it an ‘internationally known practice.'”
 Could this have been the pretext the Troika was looking for?

-So, did the Troika convey down disinformation through the Tigrayans in the Northern Command post in Ethiopian military ranks, in order to cause a knee-jerk reaction from any members of the TPLF, and not necessarily from commanders in the higher hierarchy of the TPLF Special Forces, or the democratically-elected government in Tigray?
+So, did the Troika convey down disinformation through the Tigrayans in the Northern Command post in Ethiopian military ranks to cause a knee-jerk reaction from any members of the TPLF, and not necessarily from commanders in the higher hierarchy of the TPLF Special Forces, or the democratically-elected government in Tigray?

 However, that did not matter to Col Abiy because the Troika had already been ready and itching to go to war; therefore, Col Abiy immediately declared an all-out war on the people of Tigray by citing the “pretext” a “redline.”